storj-archived/blog/content/post/engineering/replication-bad.md

 It’s true that replication makes repair simpler.
 Every time a node is lost, only one of the remaining nodes is necessary for recovery.
 On the flip side, erasure codes require several nodes to be involved for each repair.
 Though this feels like a problem, it’s actually not.

-To understand why, let’s set up both scenarios--replication at 9x and erasure codes at k = 18, n = 36--and consider what it costs us.
-These numbers are chosen because they have similar durability (9x replication has six 9s of durability assuming 10% of node churn, and k = 18, n = 36 erasure coding has seven).
-We’ll consider what happens when we are storing a data block that is 18 MB and we suddenly lose ⅓ of our nodes.
+To understand why, let’s set up both scenarios, replication at 9x and erasure codes at *k* = 18, *n* = 36, and consider what it costs us.
+These numbers are chosen because they have similar durability (9x replication has six 9s of durability assuming 10% of node churn, and *k* = 18, *n* = 36 erasure coding has seven).
+We’ll consider what happens when we are storing a data block that is 18 MB and we suddenly lose one-third of our nodes.

 At 9x, replication in our model of course has an expansion factor of 9.
 Once again, replication is the simplest to implement.
-If we lose ⅓ of our nine nodes we will need to spin up three new nodes.
+If we lose one-third of our nine nodes we will need to spin up three new nodes.
 Each new node transfers a copy of the lost data, which means that each node must transfer 18 MB.
 That’s a total of 54 MB of bandwidth usage for repair.
 No intensive CPU processing was needed.

-With k = 18, n = 36 erasure codes (with an expansion factor of only two), losing ⅓ of our nodes means we now only have 24 nodes still available and need to repair to twelve new nodes.
+With *k* = 18, *n* = 36 erasure codes (with an expansion factor of only two), losing one-third of our nodes means we now only have 24 nodes still available and need to repair to twelve new nodes.
 The data each node is storing is only 1 MB each, but eighteen nodes must be contacted to rebuild the data.
 Let’s designate one of the nodes to rebuild the data.
 It will download eighteen 1 MB pieces, reconstruct the original file, then store the missing twelve 1 MB pieces on new nodes.
 If this designated node is one of the new nodes, we can avoid one of the transfers.
 The total overall bandwidth used is at most 30 MB, which is almost half of the replication scenario.
 This advantage in bandwidth savings becomes even wider with higher durabilities.

 ## Downsides?